The Top Parenting Fails And How To Avoid Them

 However, never letting your child have a treat isn't that good either.
 Your child may grow up to be stingy themselves and never show compassion for another person.
 Reaching the balance is hard.
 Another thing you should teach your child is financial literacy.
 Explain to them that you cannot buy them everything they want because of money.
 Do not be afraid to talk to your kids about the real world and the differences between wants and needs.

-Not seeking family therapy
+Not seeking parenting support

 For some parents, the idea of having a therapist handle a parenting situation is a sign of failure.
 However, you have to understand that it does take more than one or two people to raise a child, and a child psychologist or a family therapist will know more about how the child's mind works than you may and can provide solutions to help both the parent and child.
 And as we said, parenting is a balance, and a therapist can help you achieve said balance.